Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

 # Azure Cognitive Search client library for Java

-This is the Java client library for [Azure Cognitive Search](https://docs.microsoft.com/en-us/rest/api/searchservice/).
+This is the Java client library for [Azure Cognitive Search](https://docs.microsoft.com/azure/search/).
-Azure Cognitive Search is a fully managed cloud search service that provides a rich search experience to custom applications.
+Azure Cognitive Search service is a search-as-a-service cloud solution that gives developers APIs and tools for adding a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.

-This library provides an easy (native) way for a Java developer to interact with the service to accomplish tasks like: create and manage indexes, load data, implement search features, execute queries, and handle results.
+The Azure Cognitive Search service is well suited for the following application scenarios:

+* Consolidate varied content types into a single searchable index.
+  To populate an index, you can push JSON documents that contain your content, or if your data is already in Azure, create an indexer to pull in data automatically.
+* Attach skillsets to an indexer to create searchable content from images and large text documents.
+A skillset leverages AI from Cognitive Services for built-in OCR, entity recognition, key phrase extraction, language detection, text translation, and sentiment analysis.
+You can also add custom skills to integrate external processing of your content during data ingestion.
+* In a search client application, implement query logic and user experiences similar to commercial web search engines.

+Use the Azure.Search.Documents client library to:

+* Submit queries for simple and advanced query forms that include fuzzy search, wildcard search, regular expressions.
+* Implement filtered queries for faceted navigation, geospatial search, or to narrow results based on filter criteria.
+* Create and manage search indexes.
+* Upload and update documents in the search index.
+* Create and manage indexers that pull data from Azure into an index.
+* Create and manage skillsets that add AI enrichment to data ingestion.
+* Create and manage analyzers for advanced text analysis or multi-lingual content.
+* Optimize results through scoring profiles to factor in business logic or freshness.

 [Source code][source_code] | [Package (Maven)][package] | [API reference documentation][api_documentation]| [Product documentation][search_docs] | [Samples][samples]